 I know that biology is boring.
 It’s just that there is no other way to get to the fun concepts of gender and sexual orientation except through biology.
 Onward!

 The definition of sex is not what you might expect.
-Here it is: within a species, the ones who make the smaller sex cells are male.
-And the ones who make the larger sex cells are female.
+In The Selfish Gene, the ethologist Richard Dawkins tells us that within a species, the ones who make the smaller sex cells are male and the ones who make the larger sex cells are female.

 But what does sex mean for us, humans?

-Well, for us, the story of sex starts even before we are born.
-It starts right at the moment we are conceived…
+For us the story of sex starts even before we are born—right at the moment we are conceived.